Alignak-monitoring/alignak-doc/source/04-1_alignak_configuration/core_configuration_tips.rst

   log_snapshots=1

-This variable determines whether or not Alignak will log the snaphosts it built.
+This variable determines whether or not Alignak will log the snapshots it built.

   * 0 = Don't log snapshots
   * 1 = Log snapshots (default)